tomjoht/tomjoht.github.io/pages/general/advertising.md

 The text blurb's text changes randomly with each page refresh.
 However, the position of the blurb on the page remains in the same (initially random) location.

 The in-text ads are denoted with a Bootstrap alert-type formatting, with text that says “Sponsored message” prefacing the ad.
 Pages not included are contact, search, error, or other non-content pages.
-A maximum of 3 inline blurbs can appear on each page.
+A maximum of 3 inline blurbs (from different advertisers) can appear on each page.
 Cost for inline text blurbs to appear on the API doc site is $3,000 per year.

 ## Product review posts {#product_review_posts}